charto/autodts/README.md

 This allows pulling the type information of all required modules into a TypeScript source file with a single `/// <reference path = "typings/auto.d.ts" />` statement.

+An entire tree of npm packages written in TypeScript can be installed with correct references to typings if packages referencing types from others add the above `preinstall` and `postinstall` sections in their `package.json`.

 It's possible to change the output file path using the `--out` parameter, for example: `autodts link --out typings/tsd.d.ts`.

-`autodts generate` calls [dts-generator](https://www.npmjs.com/package/dts-generator) to produce a single `.d.ts` file with all type information in the package.
+`autodts generate` calls [autodts-generator](https://www.npmjs.com/package/@lib/autodts-generator) to produce a single `.d.ts` file with all type information in the package.
 It will be automatically written to the path defined in the `definition` setting in the `typescript` section of your `package.json` file.
-Using it requires a particular package structure, otherwise it's better to use `dts-generator` directly.
+Using it requires a particular package structure, otherwise it's better to use [dts-generator](https://www.npmjs.com/package/dts-generator) directly.

-To use the `generate` command, you should add `dts-generator` to your `devDependencies`. `autodts` doesn't automatically require it, because it's quite large and not needed for the `link` command.
+To use the `generate` command, you should add `@lib/autodts-generator` to your `devDependencies`. `autodts` doesn't automatically require it, because it pulls the entire TypeScript compiler and is not needed for the `link` command.

-`autodts link` is meant for the common case of using TypeScript-based npm packages during development, `autodts generate` for the rarer event of publishing them.
+`autodts link` is meant for the common case of installing TypeScript-based npm packages, `autodts generate` for the rarer event of publishing them.

 License
 =======